 It is a very common situation in Excel that your worksheet contains a column of full names, and you want to split first and last name into separate columns.
 The task can be accomplished in a few different ways - by using the Text to Columns feature, formulas, and Split Names tool.
 Below you will find full details on each technique.

-In situations when you have a column of names of the same pattern, for example only first and last name, or first, middle and last name, the easiest way to split them into separate columns is this:
+In situations when you have a column of names of the same pattern, for example only first and last name, or first, middle and last name, the easiest way to split names into separate columns is this:

 In our case, different parts of names are separated with spaces, so we choose this delimiter.
 The Data preview section shows that all of our names are parsed just fine.